ming053l/DRCT/README.md

 - ✅ 2024-03-31: Release the first version of the paper at Arxiv.
 - ✅ 2024-04-14: DRCT is accepted by NTIRE 2024, CVPR.

+- The pretrained model will be released.
+- MambaDRCT will be released.
+- Real_DRCT_GAN will be released.

 ## Citations
 #### BibTeX